10 Best Spots on Earth to Watch the Auroras

 Scott E Barbour/The Image Bank/Getty Images

-While Antarctica itself is the only land mass south of the Antarctic Circle, there are several areas north of it where the Southern Lights have been known to grace the skies on a lucky night [source: University of Texas].
+While Antarctica itself is the only land mass south of the Antarctic Circle, there are several areas north of it where the Southern Lights have graced the skies on a lucky night [source: University of Texas].
 One of them is the island of Tasmania.

 It takes luck.
 But Tasmania is a true tourist destination, so at least here, there's plenty more to do should the australis prove elusive.